christopherhuntley/is135-docs/Setup.md

     >If you get an error message about Git not being installed, then click the `Install Command Line Tools` button in the GitHub Desktop preferences.

-5. When prompted, create the new repository folder on your hard drive or (a thumb drive if you are using a lab computer).
+5. When prompted, create the new repository folder on your hard drive (or a thumb drive if you are using a lab computer).
 To keep things simple, it is recommended to keep all your repositories inside a `GitRepos` folder so you mix them up with other things.
+Create the `GitRepos` folder before creating the new repository folder.
 6. The repository should now appear in GitHub Desktop.

 ## Make your first Git Commit and Push to GitHub.